Gildeskål Municipality

 Gildeskål is a municipality in Nordland county, Norway.
 It is part of the Bodø Region and the traditional district of Salten.
 The administrative centre of the municipality is the village of Inndyr.
-Other villages include Forstranda, Lekanger, Mevik, Mårnes, Nygårdsjøen, Saura, Storvika, Sør-Arnøy, Sørfinnset, and Våg.
+Other villages include Forstranda, Lekanger, Mevik, Mårnes, Nygårdsjøen, Saura, Storvik, Sør-Arnøy, Sørfinnset, and Våg.

-The 665 km2 municipality is the 170th largest by area out of the 356 municipalities in Norway.
-Gildeskål is the 285th most populous municipality in Norway with a population of 1,894.
-The municipality's population density is 2.9 PD/km2 and its population has decreased by 5.3% over the previous 10-year period.
+The 665 km2 municipality is the 170th largest by area out of the 357 municipalities in Norway.
+Gildeskål Municipality is the 285th most populous municipality in Norway with a population of 1,958.
+The municipality's population density is 2.9 PD/km2 and its population has decreased by 3.2% over the previous 10-year period.

 General information

 The municipality of Gildeskaal (later spelled Gildeskål) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1853, the eastern (inland) district of Gildeskaal (population: about 1,150) was separated to become the new municipality of Beiarn.
-This left Gildeskaal with about 2,400 residents.
+In 1853, the eastern (inland) district of Gildeskaal Municipality (population: about 1,150) was separated to become the new Beiarn Municipality.
+This left Gildeskaal Municipality with about 2,400 residents.
 The municipal boundaries have not changed since.

 Name

 The municipality (originally the parish) is named after the old Gildeskaal farm (Gildaskáli) since the first Gildeskål Church was built there.
 The first element is the plural genitive case of gildi which means "feast" or "banquet".
 The last element is skáli which means "hall".
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Gildeskaal with the digraph "aa", and after this reform, the name was spelled Gildeskål, using the letter å instead.